spacetelescope/stpsf/docs/relnotes.rst

 Released July 1, 2015

-* **Python 3 compatibility added.** All tests pass on Python 3.4. (`#2 <https://github.com/mperrin/webbpsf/issues/2>`_)
+* **Python 3 compatibility added.** All tests pass on Python 3.4. (`#2 <https://github.com/mperrin/stpsf/issues/2>`_)
 * Fixed an issue that would prevent users from adding defocus to PSF calculations
-* WebbPSF no longer attempts to display a welcome message on new installs; that idea proved to be less helpful than originally expected.
+* STPSF no longer attempts to display a welcome message on new installs; that idea proved to be less helpful than originally expected.
 * Added a ``CLEAR`` filter option for NIRISS, since the corresponding clear position is actually in the filter wheel rather than the pupil mask wheel.
-Rather than an actual filter, the profile for ``CLEAR`` is 1.0 between 0.6 microns and 5.0 microns per the stated limits of the detector, and 0.0 everywhere else. (`#64 <https://github.com/mperrin/webbpsf/issues/64>`_)
+Rather than an actual filter, the profile for ``CLEAR`` is 1.0 between 0.6 microns and 5.0 microns per the stated limits of the detector, and 0.0 everywhere else. (`#64 <https://github.com/mperrin/stpsf/issues/64>`_)
-* Multi-wavelength calculations across a filter were not choosing a sensible number of wavelengths from the tables included in ``webbpsf-data``. (`#68 <https://github.com/mperrin/webbpsf/issues/68>`_)
+* Multi-wavelength calculations across a filter were not choosing a sensible number of wavelengths from the tables included in ``stpsf-data``. (`#68 <https://github.com/mperrin/stpsf/issues/68>`_)

 .. _rel0.3.2: